Easy Vegan Farro Pilaf with Pesto

 - Simmer until tender yet not mushy – al dente! – about 30-40 minutes.
 If using peas, add in the last two minutes of cooking.
 Drain and set aside.

 - In the pot or in a serving bowl, fold pesto into the cooked farro (and peas).
 Slice the remaining basil into thin ribbons and sprinkle over top.
-Serve.
+Serve with vegan parmesan if desired.